jcurtis4207/MASH/README.md

 Parentheses are also allowed.
 The order of operations follows PEMDAS.
 It accepts positive and negative numbers, integers and decimal numbers, and whitespace is ignored.
+Also, entering the word 'help' after the 'math' command displays the usage.
 An example of math mode looks like this:

 ```